MPA Advising FAQ

 Important

-A subtlety many students might not pickup on is that core classes are, by necessity, offered on a guaranteed and frequent schedule, while electives have a less gauranteed schedule in their cycling and offerings.
+A subtlety many students might not pickup on is that core classes are, by necessity, offered on a guaranteed and frequent schedule, while electives have a less guaranteed schedule in their cycling and offerings.
 While many of the electives offered in Rockefeller are cycled annually, some are cycled biennially.
 The unpredictability of scheduling becomes even more severe when considering electives operated by another department.
 Exploit the timing and scheduling flexibility to take an elective you really want to take the semester it’s offered because you don’t know if/when it will be offered again!

 For filling in the “Elective 2” placeholders and thinking about your courses after the first two semesters, see my description of each concentration below and the key classes to look out for on the schedule.